Brufico/StandardFunctions/Readme.md

 ```

-### cbsummaries : combined summaries tables for different variables in a dataframe, for all individuals
+### Function cbsummaries() : combined summaries tables for different variables in a dataframe, for all individuals

 #### Usage {-}